Parczew: History

 The settlement of Parczew existed since the 12th century, lying near then-eastern border of the Kingdom of Poland.
 In 1401, it received Magdeburg rights town charter from King Władysław II Jagiełło.
 The union of Poland and Lithuania (see Union of Krewo) helped Parczew to develop, as it ceased to be a border town.
 The town was conveniently located on one of the routes joining the capitals of the two united nations - Kraków and Vilnius.
-In the Union of Horodło (1413), Parczew was designated to be the location of Polish–Lithuanian councils.
+In 1413, in an act of Władysław II Jagiełło and Vytautas, Parczew was designated, equally with Lublin, as a venue for councils and parliamentary sessions.
 The town emerged as one of the centers of political life of the two nations.
+Parczew was visited by all kings of the Jagiellonian dynasty.
+A Sejm of the Kingdom of Poland was convened in Parczew in 1564 for final decisions regarding the Polish–Lithuanian union.
+At the Sejm of 1564, King Sigismund II Augustus and the Polish Senate received the decrees of the Council of Trent from the apostolic nuncio Giovanni Francesco Commendone.
+The adoption of the decrees of the Council of Trent in Parczew was decisive in Poland's continued adherence to Catholicism during the Protestant Reformation.
-Parczew was visited by all kings of the Jagiellonian dynasty, and the last council took place here in 1564.

-Parczew had a defensive wall, with three gates, and a royal residence, where Polish kings stayed on their way to and from Vilnius.
+Parczew was a royal town of Poland.
+Administratively, Parczew formed part of the Sandomierz Voivodeship until 1474, and then of the Lublin Voivodeship in the Lesser Poland Province.
+Parczew reached its peak of prosperity and importance in the 15th and 16th centuries, when it hosted councils of Polish kings and the nobility.
+The town had a defensive wall, with three gates, and a royal residence, where Polish kings stayed on their way to and from Vilnius.
 The town was the seat of a starosta, with a town hall located on the market square, two bath houses, four mills and breweries.
+In the 16th century, there were guilds of shoemakers, blacksmiths, tailors, furriers, and weavers.
 In the 16th century, it had three Roman Catholic churches, one Orthodox church, a synagogue, a school and a hospital.

-In 1500 and 1544, Parczew was destroyed in Crimean Tatars raids, and in 1655, it was seized, ransacked and burned by the Swedes (see Deluge).
+In 1501, King John I Albert exempted Parczew from taxes to stimulate recovery after a Tatar raid.
+The town was again exempted from taxes in 1520, 1525, 1531, and 1533.
+In 1544, the town was raided and plundered by the Tatars.
+In 1655, it was seized, ransacked and burned by the Swedes (see Deluge).
 After the wars of the mid-17th century, the town did not recover until the reign of Stanisław August Poniatowski.
 The 1st Polish Infantry Regiment was stationed in the town in 1793.